donaldziff/kgqa-ucb-210/backend/README.md

 # askwiki backend

-This directory contains all code necessary to run our apps backend.
+This directory contains all code necessary to run our app's backend.

 Installation is slightly different on the prod (AWS) box: we need to add "sudo" before some commands.